Everyone wants to transform, but nobody wants to change. — Frederica Mathewes-Green

 When I was running the R&D portfolio program for a Fortune 100 company, I was charged to facilitate the transfer of technology from the R&D lab bench into the product operation.
 There was usually some intense resistance to accepting validated research from R&D into the product group.
 I would often see two groups of very talented people locked in a vehement argument about why or why not the researched product change would or wouldn’t work.

 The reason conflict erupts at these team boundaries is because each faces different risks and pressures.
-For example, the product design people are under deadline and cost pressure, while the manufacturing engineer is under conversion cost and and quality pressure, and sales just needs to hit the numbers.
+For example, the product design people are under deadline and cost pressure, while the manufacturing engineer is under conversion cost and quality pressure, and sales just needs to hit the numbers.
 Put them all in a room with a proposed innovation and watch the mayhem begin.

 So how do you get everyone on the same page?

-What is needed in these situations is a “boundary object”.
+What is needed in these situations is a “boundary object.”
 Boundary object is a sociological term to describe something that has meaning on both sides of a boundary and that can be used to facilitate communication.
 This is a common ground from which communication can start.

-For example, if the lost traveler needs to locate a business, pointing to the image of its logo can easily get the cab driver pointed in the right direction.
+For example, if the lost traveler needs to locate a business, pointing to the image of its logo can easily get the cab driver moving in the right direction.
 The logo is a boundary object.

-Finally, after a long stretch of this — he had a breakthrough thought.
-The project manager called his next meeting in a hangar with a live aircraft.
-He had equipped the meeting with rolls of butcher paper, tape, markers and post it notes.
+Finally, after a long stretch of this, he had a breakthrough thought: the project manager called his next meeting in a hangar with a live aircraft.
+He had equipped the meeting with rolls of butcher paper, tape, markers and Post-It notes.
 The productivity of the meeting soared.
 For the first time, there was a 3D object to point to, have discussions about, and leave notes on — an object both groups understood.
 The avalanche of breakthroughs began, and they more than made their goal.

 Characteristics of great boundary value objects are:

 - It can be described in a shared language.
 For example, when you see teams invent a new language before your eyes – real communication is starting to happen.
-One of my favorites was when a cross functional team started to use the term “form factor” to describe positive attributes of a design.
+One of my favorites was when a cross-functional team started to use the term “form factor” to describe positive attributes of a design.

 - Facilitates a process where both parties at the boundary can jointly transform their knowledge.
 This is one of my favorite things to be part of – for example, when a brilliant researcher and engineer come up with something that is so elegant that neither would have anticipated.
 An example of this kind of shift is the move from drum to disk breaks — an improvement in costs, parts count and performance all in one step.

 Really good business cases do this for an organization, one layer removed from the actual product.
-Great business cases have narrative, analysis and pictorial representations that allow each key stakeholder to evaluate the effect of the investment in that product or proposal from their unique viewpoint.
+Great business cases have narrative, analysis and pictorial representations that allow each key stakeholder to evaluate the effect of their investment in that product or proposal from their unique viewpoint.
 A well-crafted business case is essential to seeing the innovation happen in the organization.